 In recent years, women’s groups are shouting about increasing number of rape cases.
-If we look at the relevant NCRB data, we will see that in 2009 out of 21,397 cases registered under IPC 375, only 3,698 cases (17%) had seen conviction.
+If we look at the relevant NCRB data, we will see that in 2009 out of 21,397 cases registered under IPC 375, only 3,698 cases (17%) had seen a conviction.
 In 2010 and 2011 the case conviction rate was 17% and 16.8% respectively.
 So over these three years, there is a drop in genuine rape incidents in India.
 However, we see 24,206 cases being registered in 2011, a 13% increase in registration of rape cases compared to 2009.
-This clearly shows that the so called increase in rape incidents actually is increase in registering false rape complaints rather than the genuine ones.
-(NCRB data, data for crime against women 2009-2011)
+This clearly shows that the so-called increase in rape incidents actually is an increase in registering false rape complaints rather than the genuine ones.
+(NCRB data, data for crime against women )

 It is not that women’s groups or media are not aware of this statistics but still they make a big fuss about it in all national and international forums stating increasing assault on women and thus seeking more protection for them.
 Some go one step ahead seeking stricter punishment for the offenders.

-This incident in Gurgaon created ripples all over India with people shouting how women are restricted to follow dress code and not given ‘liberty’ to wear the dress of their choice.
-Many a times these groups/women forget that all of us including men have to follow certain dress code in public.
-Men, however have never voiced their ‘concern’ over that issue.
+This incident in Gurgaon created ripples all over India with people shouting how women are restricted to follow the dress code and not given ‘liberty’ to wear the dress of their choice.
+Many times these groups/women forget that all of us including men have to follow the certain dress code in public.
+Men, however, have never voiced their ‘concern’ over that issue.

 Some argue that rape is not meeting sexual obsession but it is exhibiting dominance over the other and hence even women can rape men.
 Under present ‘Indian’ definition of rape no woman can ever be accused of rape no matter whether the victim is male or female.
-In a society when we accept same sex relations and different groups are demanding the legal acceptance of same sex relations and same level of rights but that still has a long way to go in social acceptance.
+In a society when we accept same-sex relations and different groups are demanding the legal acceptance of same-sex relations and the same level of rights but women-men/women rape has a long way to go in social acceptance.

-This double standard prevailing in society is only making mockery of the victims (both falsely accused and victims of the crime).
-The pain, the sufferings they undergo is laughed at every time a rape case is filed on flimsy ground just to take revenge.
-And this trend can only stop if our legal system punish the false accusers, protect the identity of the accused and brings in speedy justice for the victims, else the politics of rape will continue to ruin many lives.
+This double standard prevailing in society is only making a mockery of the victims (both falsely accused and victims of the crime).
+The pain, the sufferings they undergo laughs at every time a rape case is filed on the flimsy ground just to take revenge.
+And this trend can only stop if our legal system punishes the false accusers, protect the identity of the accused and brings in speedy justice for the victims, else the politics of rape will continue to ruin many lives.